 Art experiences of 2025

-2025 has been an intense year in someways..
+2025 has been an intense year in many ways..

-Usually the year end post is about the Projects and gratitudes for all who supported the work.
-This time, as the project shifts to personal collaborations instead of group work, I get a chance to review my personal Art practice, its applications, observations, and savor the experiences!
+Usually the year end post is about the Projects and Gratitudes for all who supported the work.
+This time, as the nature of project shifts to ‘personal collaborations’, instead of volunteer group work, I get a chance to review my personal and others’ Art practice, its applications, observations, and feel Gratitude for the valuable Art experiences this year has presented.

-This post is a tribute to them while also reviewing my own applications of Art in hope it might help support our Creative Inquiry project.
+This post is a tribute to those experiences and also might serve as a record to help support our Creative Inquiry project.

 Sequence